DualBrain/QB64/community.md

 > Discord is a VoIP and instant messaging platform.
 Users have the ability to commuicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
 A server is a collection of persistent chat rooms and voice chat channels which can be accessed via invite links.

 To fill the void considering the loss of the "QB64 Team", a new Discord server has been launched.
-This new server will initially adopt the same *Code of Conduct* as that utilized by the [.NET Foundation Contributor Covenant Code of Conduct](https://dotnetfoundation.org/about/code-of-conduct).
+This new server will follows a published [Code of Conduct](conduct.md).

 - [QB64 Official](https://discord.gg/A3HmUe2mv8)